SachsKaylee/webtcp/README.md

 ### Client usage ###

-Connect to the server using a WebSocket.
+Connect to the bridge using a WebSocket.
+**Important:** Do not connect to the TCP server you want to communicate with here.
+You need to connect to the TCP bridge first.
+After connecting to the bridge you can then connect to the TCP server(as seen in the next step).

 ```js
 const socket = new WebSocket("localhost", 9999);